-Applicable Activities: The storage of snow that would be a future significant drinking water threat, where the snow is not stored along the side of the road as a result of snow plowing.
+Applicable Activities: The storage of snow that would be a future significant drinking water threat, where the snow is taken to a Snow Dump not managed by an Environmental Compliance Approval and contains snow from mixed land uses including Commercial or Industrial.

-Polic No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy 0-2 PRO МС RMO F The activity is prohibited and designated for the purpose of section 57 of the Clean Water Act, 2006 .
+Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy 0-2 PRO MC RMO F The activity is prohibited and designated for the purpose of section 57 of the Clean Water Act, 2006 .
 G-7(1)